srobo/kit-ui/README.md

 2. Create a `robot.zip` and place it in astoria's `docker/usb` directory.

    To create a `robot.zip` zip up a `robot.py` file.
-Some exmaple code you could use can be found below
+Some example code you could use can be found below

    ```python
     from time import sleep